• Events

 where my heart lies

 People are more outdoors, the climate is milder for much of the year.
-In close proximities , there are mountains , ocean , vineyards, farm land, and lots of vintage structures, so much for the eye to capture , never mind the people who seemed to live with a different kind of carefree zest for day to day life.
+In close proximity, there are mountains, ocean, vineyards, farm land and so much more for the eye to capture, never mind the people who seemed to live with a different kind of carefree zest for day to day life.
+Over the years I used photography as a magnifier to bring myself closer to everything I was being exposed to and experiencing.
+Over time I created a relationship with the region, driving, getting lost and stopping at will to get closer to the communities and land.

-Alot of these images tend to make the viewer want to move in and look closer, just as i did as an outsider, to create their own version of what they see.
+A lot of these images tend to make the viewer want to move in and look closer, just as I did as an outsider, to create their own version of what they see.
 Part of getting closer to these images is also due to the fact that most of the images of people are obscured or hidden, and some of the objects you have to look at again, also creating your own story for what you are seeing, much like one does when reading a novel.
-We each have our own versions, mental imagery and understanding and that can be each others may vary.

 where my heart lies

 People are more outdoors, the climate is milder for much of the year.
-In close proximities , there are mountains , ocean , vineyards, farm land, and lots of vintage structures, so much for the eye to capture , never mind the people who seemed to live with a different kind of carefree zest for day to day life.
+In close proximity, there are mountains, ocean, vineyards, farm land and so much more for the eye to capture, never mind the people who seemed to live with a different kind of carefree zest for day to day life.
+Over the years I used photography as a magnifier to bring myself closer to everything I was being exposed to and experiencing.
+Over time I created a relationship with the region, driving, getting lost and stopping at will to get closer to the communities and land.

-Alot of these images tend to make the viewer want to move in and look closer, just as i did as an outsider, to create their own version of what they see.
+A lot of these images tend to make the viewer want to move in and look closer, just as I did as an outsider, to create their own version of what they see.
 Part of getting closer to these images is also due to the fact that most of the images of people are obscured or hidden, and some of the objects you have to look at again, also creating your own story for what you are seeing, much like one does when reading a novel.
-We each have our own versions, mental imagery and understanding and that can be each others may vary.

 _V7A5907.jpg